wso2-attic/is-connectors/org.wso2.carbon.authenticator.connector-archetype/README.md

+Authenticator Template

-#Build the maven template
+#Build the this project
-mvn clean install
+org.wso2.carbon.authenticator.connector-archetype $mvn clean install

 #Run the following command to create the IS authenticator
 mvn archetype:generate